4 Days in Peru: The Perfect Lima, Cusco & Machu Picchu Itinerary

 Keep Your Passport Safe

-Like many cities around the world, Lima and Cusco do have pickpocketers, especially in crowded areas.
+Like many cities around the world, Lima and Cusco have pickpockets, especially in crowded areas.
 I never personally felt unsafe, but I still followed the advice to carry copies of my passport and lock the original in the hotel safe.
 A crossbody bag or fanny pack is also a smart move for keeping your money and essentials close without drawing attention.

 Be Selective with Day Trips